 Captain Tyler King & Captain John Foss

-After 37 years of operating the American Eagle, Captain John Foss has passed the stewardship of driving and maintaining the historic Schooner American Eagle to Captain Tyler King, a former mate and crew member with a decade of experience working on coastal vessels of all sizes, including other vessels in the Maine windjammer fleet.
+After 37 years of operating the American Eagle, Captain John Foss has passed the stewardship of operating and maintaining the historic Schooner American Eagle to Captain Tyler King, a former mate and crew member with a decade of experience building, maintaining and sailing on wooden vessels of all sizes, including quite a few other vessels in the Maine windjammer fleet.

 Captain King has been working on and around boats since his childhood.
 Growing up in his family’s small wooden-boat yard in Gloucester, Massachusetts, he has built or repaired nearly every type of wooden vessel and their systems.
 Before taking the helm of the schooner American Eagle, he spent his summers along the New England coastline, learning all that he could about maritime history and the Maine windjammer trade.
-Now that he is at the wheel, he is looking forward to welcoming new generations into the world of Midcoast Maine sailing.
+Now alongside the wheelbox himself, he is dedicated to keeping and preserving the written and unwritten ways of traditional sailing for many years to come.

 Captain John Foss has been sailing the Maine Coast for more than 70 years and began driving his own Maine windjammer in 1976.
-In 1986, Captain Foss took stewardship of the Schooner American Eagle, and since then, he and his crew have worked year-round to keep the Eagle in tiptop shape.
+In 1986, Captain Foss bought the American Eagle as a tired Eastern Rig dragger in Gloucester Ma.
+After managing the entire rebuild project he and his crew have continually worked year-round to keep the Eagle in tiptop shape.
 As a co-owner of North End Shipyard for nearly 50 years, he has kept traditional boatbuilding skills and techniques in regular use.
 He holds a 1,600 ton auxiliary sail oceans license.